-TRU programs generally require BC high school graduation or equivalent.
+TRU programs generally require high school graduation or equivalent.
 Exceptions to this requirement will be indicated in the program specific admission requirements.
 Depending on the program, qualified applicants are admitted based on three admission processes: Non-Competitive, Limited, and Competitive.

 IB and AP Credits

 TRU recognizes and awards credit to both Canadian and international students who complete enriched secondary school programs, including IB programs – transfer credit granted for higher level courses passed with a grade of 5 or higher – and AP programs – transfer credit granted for approved subjects passed with a grade of 4 or higher.